KunalxKushwaha/Rock--Paper-Scissors/README.md

 🔊 Add sound effects and background music

-📱 Convert to mobile app using PWA or React Native
+📱 Convert to mobile app using PWA or React Native.

 🌐 Add multiplayer functionality